A Cubical Flat Torus Theorem and the Bounded Packing Property: Central HNN extensions of maximal free-abelian subgroups are special

 By Theorem~\ref{thm:cocompact cubical flat}, for each $i$ there exists a local isometry $F_i\rightarrow R$ with $F_i$ a compact nonpositively curved cube complex, such that $\pi_1F_i$ maps to $B_i$.
 For each $i$, let $Y_i'\rightarrow R$ be the fiber-product of $X'\rightarrow R$ and $F_i\rightarrow R$.
 Note that by possibly replacing $F_i$ with a sufficient convex finite thickening as provided by Lemma~\ref{lem:r thickening}, we can assume that $Y_i'$ is nonempty, so that $\pi_1Y_i'=A_i$.
 Let $Z = X'\cup \bigcup(Y_i'\times P) \slash \sim$.
 Note that $\pi_1Z$ is isomorphic to a finite index subgroup of $G$ since the graph of groups for $\pi_1 Z$ covers the graph of groups of $G$.
 Let $S= R\cup \bigcup(F_i\times P) \slash \sim$ be the space obtained from $R$ by attaching the various $F_i\times P$ along $F_i\times \{a\}$ using the map $F_i\rightarrow R$.
 See Figure~\ref{diag:Another_Diagram}.

 A multiple use of Lemma~\ref{lemma:CentralizingCompact Y} shows that $S$ is virtually special.
-There is a local isometry $Z\rightarrow S$ given by the local isometry of $X'$ into $R$ extended along the local isometry $Y_i' \times P \rightarrow F_i \times P$, and hence $Z$ is virtually special. \begin{com} we could have arranged to have a finite special cover with one vertex space, but that doesn't follow from the statement - just from the proof\end{com} \end{proof}
+There is a local isometry $Z\rightarrow S$ given by the local isometry of $X'$ into $R$ extended along the local isometry $Y_i' \times P \rightarrow F_i \times P$, and hence $Z$ is virtually special. \end{proof}